mechmerlin/qmk_setup/qmksetup_ps2avr.md

 # QMK on your PS2AVR(GB) boards

-Unlike keyboards that can be natively powered by QMK, ps2avr type boards not only use a different microcontroller, but also a slightly different way of flashing
+Unlike keyboards that can be natively powered by QMK, ps2avr type boards not only use a different microcontroller, but also a slightly different way of flashing.

+Please be advised that while QMK is possible on ps2avr(gb) boards, problems such as overheating, random shutdowns, have been reported.

 ## Requirements before starting